Foreign analyses of the new charter often laments the return to Thailand’s “managed democracy” or “semi-democracy” of the 1980s.

 History never really repeats itself exactly so the future of Thailand will likely interweave new threads into politics such as the emergence of some sort of green party–perhaps supported by young, pragmatic voters who cannot be pegged as merely city or rural dwellers.

 The Red Shirts seem determined to disappoint observers who hoped they could morph into a movement outside of the control of the Shinawatra family.
+The Red Shirts at one time seemed to be an opportunity for a new politics outside of the traditional parties and Thaksin’s dictates.
 Still, it seems unlikely that all the voters that underpin the movement will simply continue to follow venal Pheu Thai politicians as they randomly switch allegiances in future governments.
-After all the years of political indoctrination, the Red Shirts seem to be an opportunity for a new politics outside of the traditional parties and Thaksin’s dictates.

 There is much to happen in the near term, but a broad look at the future might assume that Thaksin passes from the political scene more and more each year that he remains outside of the country.
 Rather than changing the political landscape forever, Thaksin was a singular irritant to the system.
 No other political block or grouping seems able to replicate or even benefit from the mass adulation that Thaksin generated.

-Thaksin combined a talent for directly addressing the hearts and minds of grassroots voters, long sidelined in Thailand’s bureaucratic hierarchy.
-At the same time he sabotaged his political movement by embracing outrageous profiteering of both money and power for his own personal ends.
+Thaksin has a talent for directly addressing the hearts and minds of grassroots voters, long sidelined in Thailand’s bureaucratic hierarchy.
+At the same time he sabotaged his political movement by embracing outrageous profiteering of both money and power to reward and ensure loyalty from political cronies.

 Barring the emergence of another figure that has the foresight and monetary resources to hold together an overwhelming political block, Thailand’s politics seems to be returning to its dominant historical theme–determining the proper scope and role of the military in civilian government.